 From time to time, we award stock options to directors.
 The determination of which directors receive awards and the amount of these awards is discretionary.
+Boone Pickens was granted larger option grants than our other non-employee directors during 2009 in recognition of his extraordinary direct contributions to the Company's marketing program and his advocacy for the use of natural gas as a vehicle fuel.
 See footnote (2) to the Director Compensation table below for information about the options held by our directors at December 31, 2009.